Skip to main content

 Right, so yes.
 Yes,

 Megan Saker: cool.
 Right, let’s have some questions.
 So just to remind everyone there’s a Q& A box at the bottom of your Zoom window there, so feel free to add some questions now.
 Right, Janna, we have Can you post the link to the chat?
 I’ll do that first.
-Okay, hang on two secs.
+Okay, hang on two seconds.
 Well actually, Janna, I will do that in a sec.

 Joshua, I will just ask Janna this question, then I’ll go and find you the link.
 We have a large legacy SAS product and small enhancements are quite large and can derail the [00:38:00] roadmap work that obviously would, Deliver a bigger ROI since the product is so complex, we need more detailed feedback and we generally only use it to make roadmap decisions given that how can we get customer service, customer support, customer success on board since they don’t necessarily see those suggestions being actioned.

-Janna Bastow: Yeah, so such a good question and even though this was asked anonymously, I feel like this could have come from any number of product people with large legacy SAS products, which is a lot of them.
-So the the reality is when you’ve got a large legacy.
-Product, or when you’ve got a a large backlog to work from you’re constrained by what can be what can be done, but what’s really most important even more so important is ruthlessly prioritizing and you can only prioritize ruthlessly if you truly understand what the problems are.
+Janna Bastow: Yeah, such a good question and even though this was asked anonymously, I feel like this could have come from any number of product people with large legacy SAS products, which is a lot of them.
+So the reality is when you’ve got a large legacy.
+Product, or when you’ve got a large backlog to work from you’re constrained by what can be what can be done, but what’s really most important even more so important is ruthlessly prioritizing and you can only prioritize ruthlessly if you truly understand what the problems are.

 Right?
 And the worst thing [00:39:00] you could be doing is, falling prey to product management whiplash, right?
 Where you end up building something because the competitor did it, or because the new shiny tech came out or because a client came by and dangled some cash to go, tell you to go do something or else they wouldn’t renew, which are all short term or kind of weak reasons to go build stuff.